 - Brain (neurological) complications.
 This is also called neurosyphilis (see next section).

 - Cardiovascular complications.
 These are problems affecting your heart and blood vessels (the cardiovascular system).
 Most commonly, syphilis affects the main blood vessel leading out of your heart (the aorta).
 Inflammation here can cause weakening of your aorta, which can stretch, forming an aneurysm.
 Aneurysms have thin weak walls and can burst (rupture), potentially leading to death.
 Even if an aneurysm does not rupture, it can seriously affect one of your heart valves (the aortic valve), leading to a heart murmur.
 In turn, the heart does not pump very well and becomes swollen (distended) with blood.
 This condition is known as heart failure.
-See separate leaflets called Heart Failure and The Heart and Blood Vessels for more details.
+See separate leaflets called Congestive Heart Failure and Anatomy of the heart for more details.

 - Gummatous disease.
 Gummas are soft growths (tumours) caused by inflammation.
 They are not cancerous (malignant) tumours but are long-term (chronic) and can affect any part of the body.
 They can grow on your skeleton and affect your joints; they can also cause large lumps in or under the skin.
 Gummas can grow on your internal organs (such as your liver) and affect organ function.
 Quite commonly they appear on your leg, below your knee.
 Gummas may be single or multiple and can vary in size between one and several centimetres.
 They can cause bone pain at night and the chronic inflammation can cause a high temperature and a low blood count (anaemia).